xcollantesbelva/test_blankdockerfile/README.md

-# test_publicrepo
+# test_baddocker

-A public repo to test for Myio.
+A public repo to test for Myio with malformed dockerfile.

 ## Run